 When a commercial real estate investor has capital to invest, it can be challenging to figure out which deal(s) to deploy it into.
-Often, this means having to filter through dozens or hundreds of opportunities to figure out which ones hold the most promise.
-In order to do this, investors need to define their “filters” and one of the ways this can be done is to define their required return criteria.
+Often, this means having to filter through dozens or hundreds of real estate investing opportunities to figure out which ones hold the most promise.
+In order to do this, investors need to define their “filters,” and one of the ways this can be done is to define their required return criteria.

 In this article, we are going to discuss two of the most important return metrics in commercial real estate (CRE), the cap rate and the yield.
-We will define what they are, describe how they are calculated, identify why they are important, and illustrate each of them with examples.
-By the end, readers will be able to calculate each of these metrics on their own and understand the key differences between them.
+We will define what cap rate and yield are, describe how they are calculated, identify why they are important, and illustrate each of them with examples.
+By the end, readers will be able to calculate the cap rate and yield metrics on their own and understand the key differences between them.

 At First National Realty Partners, we use both of these real estate metrics as described above.
 We use them to filter out the deals that don’t meet our stringent investment criteria, leaving only the most promising opportunities to present to our investors.
 To learn more about our current investment opportunities, click here.